haiduc77/IE_SimpleTest/README.md

 # Parameters from the **appservicetemplate.parameters.json**:
 # Params that need an explicit value
-- applicationName = YOUR_APPLICATION_NAME
+- applicationName = *YOUR_APPLICATION_NAME
-- svcPlanName = APPLICATION_PLAN_NAME
+- svcPlanName = *APPLICATION_PLAN_NAME
-- sqlServerName = SQL_SERVER_NAME
+- sqlServerName = *SQL_SERVER_NAME
-- sqldbName = SQL_DBNAME
+- sqldbName = *SQL_DBNAME
-# Params that have a default value but you can change it for you own project if you have a scalling plan
+# Params that have a default value, but you can change it for you own project if you have a scaling plan.
+You can check in the main ARM templates what are de allowed values.
 - sku
 - sqldbCollection
 - sqldbEdition